DMotion: Robotic Visuomotor Control with Unsupervised Forward Model Learned from Videos: EVALUATIONS

 \subsection{Visual Forecasting Conditioned on the Agent's Motion}

-A main advantage of our method is to model interactions within an environment, so that it can predict the future frames based on control signals from users.
-To qualitatively evaluate our method on visual forecasting conditioned on the agent's motion, we interact with the learned environment to generate a sequence of observations.
+A main advantage of DMotion is to model interactions within an environment, so that it can predict the future frames based on control signals from users.
+To qualitatively evaluate DMotion on visual forecasting conditioned on the agent's motion, we interact with the learned environment to generate a sequence of observations.
 Concretely, we initialise the environments by providing two initial frames $\{x_0, x_{1}\}$ from the test set.
 At each time step $t>1$, the model takes the last two frames $\{x_{t-1}, x_{t}\}$ and an action $a_t$ taken by the user to generate the next frame $x_{t+1}$.

 Fig.~\ref{fig:video} shows generated video clips for each environment.
 In Grid World, objects being pushed out are correctly predicted, and multiple objects can interact together --- \emph{e.g.,} the green square can push the red circle and blue triangle together.
 The results of Robot Pushing indicates that our model could predict object rotation, multi-object interaction, and object motion when the object is partially blocked by others.
 In addition, we can see that after predicting more than ten steps continuously, the generated images are still sharp and plausible.